AnnieTran2023/guess-number-game/README.md

 HTML and CSS: The user interface files that provide the design and layout for the game.
 JavaScript Logic: The core game logic implemented in JavaScript, includes random number generation, user input handling, and feedback mechanisms.

-The user interface for this game, including the layout, styling, and presentation, was provided by instructor Jonas Schmedtmann on Udemy.